aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 You can measure how some interesting measures change during the system lifetime.

-- Engineering staff amount.
+- engineering staff amount;
-- Time per codeline.
+- time per codeline;
-- Codeline cost.
+- codeline cost;
+- company's monthly development payroll;
+- other productivity indices.

-#### The signature of a mess.
+#### The signature of a mess

+When a system is messy, the developers' job becomes «moving the mess from one place to the next, and the next», so that they can add one more inadequately little feature.
+Company earnings fall down, developers frustrate, managers are in rage.

+#### What went wrong

 CONTINUE HERE.